Out of Network Participation

 How Does Out of Pocket Work?

-Reimbursify offers easy submission of your own claims.
+While in your portal or on the phone with your insurance company, you’ll want to determine what the process is like for submitting reimbursement claims.
 I charge you directly and after every session I provide you with a document called a Superbill which you will submit for reimbursement.
 It will show diagnosis and the code for a 60-minute psychotherapy session at the charged rate, and your insurance determines it from there.
-Reimbursify makes it much easier for you to submit compared to whatever process or forms your insurance company requires.
-If you have those OON benefits, your reimbursement will be sent directly to you.
-Explore https://reimbursify.com/ or download the App to learn more.